Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.Margaret Mead

-VARSA is part of a statewide Coalition of Coalitions that monitors the discussions and proposed regulations from the state and provides feedback and advocacy to ensure the most comprehensive rules are in place that keep drugs out of the hands of our youth.
+VARSA monitors the discussions and proposed regulations from the Liquor and Cannabis Board and provides feedback and advocacy with the goal that comprehensive rules are in place that keep drugs out of the hands of our youth.
 There will always be a need for programs and environmental strategies that focus on mitigating abuse or illegal use of ATOD by youth.

 VARSA cannot actively campaign for anything.
 It is strictly prohibited by our funding sources.

 VARSA does not take a political or moral stand against any drug.
 However, health issues and performance outcomes that ATOD impact will be addressed.